chromezoneeths/boosters/readme.md

 2) `npm install`
    * Also install GraphicsMagick with your host package manager if PNG support is required.
 3) `node .`

+## Environment Variables

+* B_SECRET - The secret string users need to know to use the service.
+* B_SUPPRESS_SECRET_WARNING - This is a development environment and we shouldn't warn the user about the absence of a secret.
+* B_USING_HTTPS - Whether the service is accessible via HTTPS.